Over Her Dead Body (2008 film): Critical response

-On Rotten Tomatoes, the film has an approval rating of 15% based on 108 reviews and an average rating of 3.7/10.
+On Rotten Tomatoes, the film has an approval rating of 14% based on 107 reviews and an average rating of 3.7/10.
 The site's critical consensus reads, "With few laughs and little romantic chemistry, Over Her Dead Body lacks the ingredients of a successful romantic comedy."
 On Metacritic, the film has a score of 30 out of 100 based on 29 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 The film received an overall "C" grade from critics on Yahoo!
 Movies.
-Matt Pais of the Chicago Tribune called it "The kind of movie that wouldn't even hold your attention mid-flight."
+Matt Pais of the Chicago Tribune said it "is all talk and not much action, and if it weren’t for Rudd and Bell bringing a few sly details to the party there wouldn’t be any party at all."
 A. O. Scott of The New York Times said "...could be much worse.
 But it also could have been, with a little more effort, a lot better."

 James Berardinelli of ReelViews called it "as mediocre a motion picture as you're likely to find in a multiplex this season."
 Sean Axmaker of the Seattle Post-Intelligencer said "...it's as flat as day-old soda, a comedy completely lacking in bubbles or fizz."
 Radio Times gave the film one star out of five: "There's nothing worse than a bungled comedy, but this just might be it."